gecko0307/dagon2/doc/core-concepts.md

 Each entity can have:
 - TRS transformation (position, rotation, scale)
-- Drawable (visual geometry; usually an indexed triangle mesh) and material
+- Drawable (visual geometry; usually an indexed triangle mesh)
+- Material (a set of properties describing a surface)
 - Controller (an object that drives entity state updates)
 - Child entities.